 4. OPERATION AND TESTING

-OPERATION: The smoke alarm is operating once a fresh battery is installed and testing is complete.
+OPERATION: The smoke alarm is operating once the alarm is activated (see Section 3) and testing is complete.
 When products of combustion are sensed, the unit sounds a loud 85db pulsating alarm until the air is cleared.